Skip to content

 While personal training is not a regulated health profession and is not typically covered by standard health insurance plans, many employers offer a Wellness Spending Account or Personal Spending Account as part of their benefits package.
 Services provided by a certified personal trainer are often an eligible expense under these accounts.
 At CARESPACE, we make the process simple by providing a detailed receipt after every appointment for you to easily submit for reimbursement.

-Frequently Asked Questions About a Personal Trainer in Kitchener
+Frequently Asked Questions About Personal Training

 No, you do not need a referral from a doctor to start personal training.
 You can book an assessment directly with our team at your convenience.
 Our trainers will use standard health screening tools like the PAR-Q+ to ensure it is safe for you to begin exercise and will recommend consulting a doctor if any health concerns are identified.